 Clients we submit for an offer in compromise are almost always accepted.
 In fact, the few exceptions are usually because of unforeseen issues that were not in our control.
 We can confidently say we are almost at 100% acceptance rate for our offer submissions.

 The reason why we have such a high percentage of offer in compromise approvals with the IRS is because we don’t submit a client for an offer unless their case is deemed to be eligible only after we do our own analysis.
 This again goes back to our commitment of not working with a client unless we know we can help them.

-During the free consultation with one of our CPAs, tax attorneys, or enrolled agents we will evaluate your tax problem to where we will tell you how we can help and what your case can potentially qualify for.
-You can always have comfort in knowing that we won't take you on as a client if we cannot help you.
+It all begins with the free consultation we offer.
+We will evaluate your tax problem to where we will tell you how we can help and what your case can potentially qualify for.
+You can always have comfort in knowing that we will only suggest realistic solutions and won't take you on as a client if we cannot help you.